Do you know your Boost from your CPA? Facebook Page insights from ad account insights?

 Relevancy score is correlated with frequency.
 As frequency goes up relevancy goes down.

 The Facebook pixel is critical to your business.
 Why?
-To retarget website visitors who left before taking the action you desired.
+To track ads performance, and retarget website visitors who left before taking the action you desired.

 E.g. a person visits your website to look at your service or a blog post.
 You then advertise, and reengage, that person with a ‘hey I noticed you visited page X, anything I can help you with’ (not worded exactly like that, because it would freak people out, but, you get the idea).